 Before laying out the new interpolation procedure in Sect.
-3.4.3, the earlier developments are reviewed and their merits and weaknesses are discussed in this section.
+3.4.3, the earlier developments are reviewed, and their merits and weaknesses are discussed in this section.

-We first consider the work by Kurihara et al. (1979) who required conservation of prognostic variables in the form where ΔS_I and Δs_i are the face areas of the parent- and child-grid cells on the nested boundary, and $\sum \Delta s_i = \Delta S_I$.
-Here the child variables and indices are denoted by lowercase letters and those of parent by uppercase.
-Later Clark and Farley (1984) applied this condition to both interpolation and anterpolation and called it the reversibility condition.
+We first consider the work by Kurihara et al. (1979), who required conservation of prognostic variables in the form where ΔS_I and Δs_i are the face areas of the parent and child grid cells on the nested boundary and $\sum \Delta s_i = \Delta S_I$.
+Here the child variables and indices are denoted by lowercase letters and the parent variables and indices are indicated by uppercase letters.
+Clark and Farley (1984) later applied this condition to both interpolation and anterpolation and called it the reversibility condition.
 The reversibility condition can also be written as where the tilde is the interpolation operator and the hat is the anterpolation operator.
-Based on this condition, Clark and Farley derived a quadratic interpolation scheme that forms a reversible pair with their anterpolation scheme.
+Based on this condition, Clark and Farley (1984) derived a quadratic interpolation scheme that forms a reversible pair with their anterpolation scheme.
 This reversibility guarantees the mass-flux conservation (in incompressible flows).
-However, it does not guarantee conservation of other fluxes consisting of products of the advected variable and advective velocity component.
+However, it does not guarantee conservation of other fluxes, consisting of products of the advected variable and advective velocity component.
 As recently noted by Zhou et al. (2018), the conservation of other fluxes is violated if both advective velocity component and advected variable are interpolated using the Clark and Farley scheme.
-(Although not mentioned by Zhou et al., this actually applies to any interpolation scheme of higher than zeroth order due to the non-linearity of the advection terms.)
-Instead of applying the reversibility requirement, Zhou et al.
+Although not mentioned by Zhou et al. (2018), this actually applies to any interpolation scheme higher than the zeroth order due to the nonlinearity of the advection terms.
+Instead of applying the reversibility requirement, Zhou et al. (2018) require global conservation of both prognostic variable φ and its resolved-scale turbulent flux $\langle u^{(N)'}\phi'\rangle$ through the boundary as

-$$\Phi_I \Delta S_I = \sum (\phi_i \Delta s_i) \quad \text{for all } i \text{ within the parent-grid cell } I$$ (3)
+$$\Phi_I \Delta S_I = \sum (\phi_i \Delta s_i) \quad \text{for all } i \text{ within the parent grid cell } I,$$ (3)

-$$\widehat{\widetilde{\phi}(\Phi)} = \Phi,\tag{4}$$
+$$\widetilde{\widetilde{\phi}(\Phi)} = \Phi, \tag{4}$$